Big turnout as early in-person voting starts in Georgia

 Many answered the call on Monday, showing up in numbers that overwhelmed some locations.

+Steve Davidson, who is Black, said the late U.S. Rep. John Lewis and others had fought too long and hard to secure his place at the polls for him to get tired and leave.

+“They’ve been fighting for decades.
+If I’ve got to wait six or seven hours, that’s my duty to do that.
+I’ll do it happily,” Davidson said.

 At least two counties briefly had problems with the electronic pollbooks used to check in voters.
-The issue ground voting to a halt for a while at State Farm Arena, where the Atlanta Hawks NBA team plays.
-On-site technicians resolved the problem and the lines soon cleared at the arena, which is Georgia’s largest early voting site, with 300 voting machines.
+The issue halted voting for a while at State Farm Arena, where the NBA’s Atlanta Hawks play.
+Technicians resolved the problem and the lines soon cleared at the arena, which is Georgia’s largest early voting site, with 300 voting machines.

 “We’re disappointed that it happened,” Hawks CEO Steve Koonin told reporters, but he noted that there are still plenty of days left.
 Early in-person voting runs through Oct.
 30 in Georgia.